zumasys/docs/site/docs/jbase/jbase/background--processing/ph-status/README.md

 The jBASE **PH-STATUS** command displays status and history information for each jBASE background task process.
 The information is read from the **$JBCRELEASEDIR/tmp/PH-HISTORY** file.

-Output is sorted **BY STATUS BY-DSND START-DATE BY-DSND START-TIME**
+Output is sorted **BY STATUS-ALPHA BY-DSND START-DATE BY-DSND START-TIME**

 The command takes the general form: